Nic Higham is a nonduality author, counsellor and life coach. Based in Leicester, UK, he offers both face-to-face and online appointments.

-He has over ten years of experience working for the NHS (National Health Service) in mental health inpatient care and therapy services and has worked as a mindfulness tutor at an NHS recovery college in Leicester.
-He has previously worked for a social justice charity leading a number of mental health service improvement schemes designed to enhance the lives and autonomy of marginalised social groups.
+After leaving the NHS before establishing his private therapy practice, he worked for a social justice charity leading mental health service improvement schemes designed to enhance the lives and autonomy of marginalised social groups.

 “Fundamentally, the root of suffering is our perceived separateness from life, which means that we experience life through the eyes of duality.
 Paradoxically, we also seek contentment in ourselves, to be at peace with a world that seems to be ‘out there.’
 We try to achieve these aims while at the same time trying to heal the very separateness we’re striving to establish.
 Therefore, this underlying bewilderment and isolation fuel our society’s every pursuit: material, psychological, professional, social, and spiritual.
 Innocently, we’re looking in the wrong places; assuming love, peace, acceptance—or whatever we’re seeking to be complete—is out there; somewhere, something, or someone else.
 It’s our sense of disconnection that triggers this outward seeking.
 This agitated neediness only creates more division and suffering, bearing little fruit.

 ‘Non-duality’ doesn’t mean ‘against duality’; it’s not meant to imply that duality is bad.
 ‘Anti-duality’ denotes a dualistic state of mind from whence springs the fraught pursuit of certain expressions of life and the turning away from others.
 In other words, non-duality is both the deep knowing of inseparability and an entire embrace of passing paradox.
 It’s the supreme balancing of the contraries.
 It’s authentic connection.
 It’s Self-realization.
 It’s unconditional love.